R-a-Moore/intro_virtualisation/README.md

 ## Reverse Proxies

-Need to retrain the default port (which is always 80), so that the user doesn't have to input the specific port (3000) everytime they look up the webapp.
+Need to configure the default port (which is always 80), so that the user doesn't have to input the specific port (3000) everytime they look up the webapp.
+Otherwise if the reverse proxy isn't configured, when the user puts in the ip, it will go to port 80 everytime.